lab-cosmo/pet-mad/README.md

 - [LAMMPS interface](https://docs.metatensor.org/metatomic/latest/engines/lammps.html)
 - [i-PI interface](https://docs.metatensor.org/metatomic/latest/engines/ipi.html)

-## Citing PET-MAD
+## Citing PET-MAD Models

-If you use PET-MAD in your research, please cite:
+If you use any of the PET-MAD models in your research, please cite the corresponding articles:

 ```bibtex
 @misc{PET-MAD-2025,